KeenByte/tyrano-kit/README.md

 # TyranoScript/TyranoBuilder Localization Kit

-A toolkit for translating TyranoScript visual novel games.
+A toolkit for translating TyranoBuilder visual novel games.
 Extracts text from `.ks` files into an Excel spreadsheet, translates it via machine translation, and writes the translated text back into new `.ks` files.

 ---